Koltzow/command/README.md

 You can toggle the history using your up and down arrow keys or manually using `command.backHistory()` and `command.forwardHistory()`.

 You can set the full list of accepted commands by creating an object.
 Each key is a command.
 A key value can be a new object of keys, a string response or a function.
 To import the new set of commands simply use `command.import(object)`.
+Add a deafult if you would like a default response if the command is not found.

 ```javascript
 var newCommands = {